A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Results and Discussions

 \subsubsection{Accuracy in Deep and Shallow Water}

 To evaluate the accuracy performance in estimating the SSP, we compare the results of MDF-RAGAN with mean profile, SITP and CNN on 10 typical latitude and longitude coordinate points (30 months of data from 2021.01-2023.06) as shown in Table~\ref{tab02}.
 The results show that the RMSE of the historical average MEAN method fluctuates around 0.25$\sim$0.73 m/s, and the RMSE of SITP fluctuates around 0.19$\sim$0.55 m/s.
-While CNN compresses the results to around 0.21$\sim$0.37 m/s, the MDF-RAGAN proposed in this paper focuses on 0.06$\sim$0.21 m/s, and the mean value is only 0.147 m/s, which is 62\% higher than the traditional mean method, and more than 53\% compared with the spatial interpolation method.
+While CNN compresses the results to around 0.21$\sim$0.37 m/s, the MDF-RAGAN proposed in this paper focuses on 0.06$\sim$0.21 m/s, and the mean value is only 0.147 m/s, which is 62\% lower than the traditional mean method, and more than 53\% compared with the spatial interpolation method.
 Even compared with CNN, the performance is improved by 49\%.
 The table fully demonstrates the accuracy and stability of MDF-RAGAN for estimation in a large-scale sound velocity gradient environment.

 In contrast to the smooth sound velocity variations in the deep-sea region, the SSPs of shallow water bodies tend to show complex nonlinear fluctuations at the thermocline and scattering layer due to strong tidal, wind and internal wave action.
-Fig.~\ref{fig05} focuses on the estimation results of different methods at 200 m, 400 m, 1000 m, and 1975 m depths at selected shallow sea coordinates.
+Fig.~\ref{fig04} focuses on the estimation results of different methods at 200 m, 400 m, 1000 m, and 1975 m depths at selected shallow sea coordinates.
 At the 200 m depth section, the prediction curve of the historical averaging method is too flat to reflect the sharp rise of the thermocline due to the complete loss of spatial and temporal information; the inverse distance weighting method introduces the physical neighborhood of the peripheral points, but its fixed power weight limits the flexible response to the change of the thermocline amplitude, and thus the predicted peak is often overestimated or underestimated.
-The CNN is able to capture some of the mutations by the convolution kernel at this depth, but it is not possible to predict the peaks at the depth of 200 m.
-The CNN is also able to capture some of the mutations at the depth of 400 m by the convolution kernel, but jitters before and after the local extreme points, indicating that the receptive field constructed during its convolution and pooling process does not match the scale of the shallow-sea perturbation.
+The CNN is able to capture some of the mutations at 200 m, but it struggles to predict the exact peak values.
+At 400 m, the CNN can also capture some mutations, though it jitters before and after local extreme points.